LearnChemE

 Overview:

-This module uses screencasts and interactive simulations to explain how you can calculate the temperature of an object that warms up or cools down over time.
+This module uses screencasts and an interactive simulation to explain how you can calculate the temperature of an object that warms up or cools down over time.
 The object is surrounded by a warm or cool fluid, such as air or water, which causes the temperature of the object to change over time.
 In this module we are going to assume that the temperature of the entire object is uniform.
 In other words, we are going to assume that the inside of the object warms up or cools down at the same time as the exterior.
 However, this is a major limitation.
 In reality the outside of the object will warm up or cool down faster than the inside.
 We will study this effect in a subsequent module.

 We suggest using the learning resources in the following order: